julienguyen2/pc-builder/README.md

 Overall, this project has been an amazing learning experience.
 I plan to continue working on it and making it become one of my key projects on my resume.

 ## Tools & Technologies
-- Frontend: HTML, CSS, React, JSX Firebase
+- Frontend: HTML, CSS, React
 - Backend: Node.js
 - Database: Firebase
 - Version Control: Git, GitHub